wpmetabox/docsv2/docs/extensions/mb-blocks.md

 You can see the syntax is the same as WordPress's JSON specification for the [block metadata](https://developer.wordpress.org/block-editor/reference-guides/block-api/block-metadata/).
 The differences are:

 - The block name must start with `meta-box/` to make it work with Meta Box.
-- The `attributes` must be an array of fields, where the field IDs are the properties and the field types and default values are the properties' values.
+- The `attributes` must be an array of fields, where the field IDs are the properties and the field types and default values are the properties values.
 These fields must match the Meta Box fields that we will register below.

 ### Registering the block